Must-see events in Devon 2019 & 2020 – regattas | shows | festivals

 See the full programme of festival activities on the Kingsbridge Food and Music Festival website.

-Plymouth plays hosts some to some of the best food and drink events in the country including Flavour Fest.
+Plymouth plays host to some to some of the best food and drink events in the country including Flavour Fest.
 Every year more than 100 regional food and drink producers transform the city centre into a bustling continental-style market, with plenty of tempting treats to try and buy.

 Find out more on the Flavour Fest website.